All Episodes

 Most people don't even know who Rick Gates is, which is fairly amazing.

-Uh we have some good news for the president today.
+We have some good news for the president today.

 We'll tell you about that.

-We have a lot of really big nuggets is the way I would explain developments as it relates to deep state gate, Obamagate, whatever term you prefer to use.
+We have a lot of really big nuggets, is the way I would explain developments as it relates to Deep State Gate, ObamaGate, whatever term you prefer to use.

-The president announces today some the toughest sanctions ever against North Korea, gave a great speech at CPAC today.
+The president announces today some the toughest sanctions ever against North Korea.

 Let you hear it yourself in case you might have missed all of that.

-Um, you know, this will drive the media nuts.
+You know, this will drive the media nuts.

-The media has tried everything they could possibly do um to bring this president down to really uh I the word is well, discredit, I don't know, sabotage, they don't want him to be successful.
+The media has tried everything they could possibly do to bring this president down.

-There's his success is bad for people on the left.
+His success is bad for people on the left.

 If he's successful, think about this from the standpoint.